 - Freudian Excuse: When she and her sister were children, Kanade was considered to be exceptionally talented at just about anything while Hibiki was shown to fail at everything.
 It got to the point that Hibiki grew to resent Kanade for being better and wanted nothing to do with her.
 This hurt Kanade as she wanted to be loved and appreciated by her sister more than anything.
 This would lead to the little yandere to begin killing/hurting anyone who got close to Hibiki so the girl would always go to her for support and comfort.

 - Gag Boobs: To the point that Hibiki needs to use Setsuka's dismembered hands as breast pads to imitate Kanade during their murder plan.

-- Hidden Depths: While seemingly being the more submissive of the two sisters, Kanade is noted to stay remarkably calm while investigating the murders and trials, and is shown to be intelligent enough to help Sora figure out some of the clues.
+- While seemingly being the more submissive of the two sisters, Kanade is noted to stay remarkably calm while investigating the murders and trials, and is shown to be intelligent enough to help Sora figure out some of the clues.
 This could also be considered Foreshadowing in regards to what we learn about her in Chapter 3.

 - Idol Singer: She and Hibiki made a career as an idol duo.

 - Immodest Orgasm: During the execution, after Hibiki gets herself decapitated, Kanade's state before her own death all but suggests this.

 - Lone Wolf Boss: Kanade is the only Arc Villain and/or murderer (not counting Hibiki, who wasn't really in control of her actions) who is not a member of Void.
 She just happens to have an incestuous lust for Hibiki, wanting to have her all to herself and being willing to kill anyone who gets too close to her sister.

 - Kick the Dog: Quite literally.
 One of the victims of her obsessive desire for Hibiki was their pet dog.